geocarlos/magic-e-back-n-front/README.md

-# Magic E Back-end
+# Magic E Front-End and Back-End

-This is the back-end for my Magic e app.
+Flask application with React application on front-end.

+Or React application with a Flask application as back-end.